-In the event of bad weather or other unforeseen circumstances, a scheduled class session may be canceled.
-There will be an attempt to reschedule the canceled class session and notify students of the change.
+In the event of inclement weather, instructor illness or other unforeseen circumstance, a scheduled class session may be canceled, rescheduled or moved to a virtual delivery method.
+Students will receive notification through their SAU email for changes to a class session meeting time or delivery method.